psocha/psocha.github.io/projects.md

 The engine currently plays at the level of a human beginner, though it is able to beat standard open-source engines like Stockfish on the lowest difficulty settings.
 More improvements are in the works.

 Source code is available at my [GitHub](https://github.com/psocha/ChessEngine).
+A detailed blog post about the project can be found [here](/blog/chess-engine.html).

 ## External Projects with Major Contributions ##